roryl/lucee-book/persistence.md

 ##SQL Databases
 Lucee supports persisting to many different datastores including all popular RDBMS (MySQL, SQL Server, PostgreSQL, Oracle) and NoSQL Datastores CouchDB, MongoDB and others.

+##NoSQL Databases
+The Lucee community has created extensions to operate with popular NoSQL databases.
+And any NoSQL database that provides a JDBC connector can be used with Lucee as a standard datasource

 ##Files
 Lucee has native support for local file storage, RAM filesystem, FTP, & AWS s3, HTTP, and ZIP files